-Q4-: Are there statistically significant differences between the respondents' responses to the psychological capital of administrative employees in the Palestinian universities in Gaza Strip due to variables: gender, age, academic qualification, years of service, and work status?
+Q4-: Are there statistically significant differences between the respondents' responses about psychological capital among administrative employees in Palestinian universities in employees due to variables: gender, age, academic qualification, years of service, and work status?

-To answer the fourth question, the researchers tested the second main hypothesis and the hypotheses stemming from it, using the Independent Samples T test according to the heterosexual sex, job description, and the One Way ANOVAs test for the differences between three groups or more.
+To answer the fourth question, the researchers tested the second main hypothesis and the hypotheses emerging from it, using the Independent Samples T test according to the gender variables, the job description, and the One Way ANOVAs test for differences between three groups or more.
+Depending on the variables of age, academic qualification and years of service:

-H02: The second main hypothesis: There are statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between the respondents 'responses to the psychological capital of the administrative employees in the Palestinian universities in Gaza Strip due to variables: gender, age, educational qualification, years of service, and job description.
+H02: There are statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about the role of psychological capital in developing employee fatigue among administrative employees in the Palestinian universities in employees due to variables: gender, age, educational qualification, years of service, Job description.